valentjn/vscode-ltex/pages/docs/advanced-usage.md

 If you want to hide sentences based on a general pattern, you can add JSON strings with rule/sentence pairs yourself to [`ltex.hiddenFalsePositives`](settings.html#ltexhiddenfalsepositives).
 The format of the JSON string is documented in the description of the setting.

 The sentence in the JSON string is a [Java-compatible regular expression](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/regex/Pattern.html).
-Note that you have to replace all backslashes (`\`) in the regular expression with four backslashes (`\\\\`) as the JSON string will be parsed twice, once by VS Code for reading `settings.json` and once by LTeX to parse the JSON string itself.
+Note that you have to replace all backslashes `\` in the regular expression with four backslashes `\\\\` as the JSON string will be parsed twice, once by VS Code for reading `settings.json` and once by LTeX to parse the JSON string itself.

+In addition, note that if you wanted to match a literal backslash `\` in your regular expression, without the JSON escaping, you would have to use two backslashes `\\` due to the regular expression parser.
+Therefore, together with the JSON escaping, you actually have to use eight backslashes `\\\\\\\\` in total in your `settings.json` if you want to match a literal backslash.
+(In contrast, four backslashes are used, for instance, if you want to match the newline character `\n` as the backslash in there is not a literal backslash.)

+Hiding false positives with [`ltex.hiddenFalsePositives`](settings.html#ltexhiddenfalsepositives) has the following caveats:

+- Checking whether a match returned by LanguageTool is a false positive happens after the document has been converted from LaTeX, Markdown, etc. to plain text by LTeX.
+LanguageTool only returns the plain text sentence, but not the corresponding sentence in the original code.
+Therefore, the regular expression is matched against the plain text, not the original code.
+For instance, it's not possible to have a regular expression that matches all sentences that contain a specific LaTeX command.
-Finally, remember that checking whether a match returned by LanguageTool is a false positive according to [`ltex.hiddenFalsePositives`](settings.html#ltexhiddenfalsepositives) happens after the document has been split into sentences.
+- Checking whether a match returned by LanguageTool is a false positive happens after the document has been split into sentences.
 Therefore, it's not possible to have regular expressions that span multiple sentences.

 ## LanguageTool HTTP Servers